Invoke-Command alternative for Intune-managed Windows devices

 The function either waits for the remediation to complete or for the specified timeout to be reached (10 minutes by default, but can be overridden) in a which-comes-first manner

-Remediation is deleted (this step can vary based on used parameters and remediation invocation results)
+Remediation is deleted (this step can vary based on the used parameters and remediation invocation results)

 What does the Invoke-IntuneCommand output look like